BOARD OF DIRECTORS

 Rhoda is a former vice president at several area hospitals in charge of strategic planning and marketing functions.
-She is now a principle with Strategic Innovation Management providing consultant services to hospitals and health care organizations.
+She is now a principle of Strategic Innovation Management providing consultant services to hospitals and healthcare organizations.

 Rhoda has a BA degree from Hunter College in history and political science and an MUP degree from Hunter College in Urban Planning.
 She served on the Ridgewood Planning Board, Hospital Planning & Marketing Society, American Heart Association, North Jersey Regional Chamber of Commerce, and as Chairperson of the United Passaic Organization.

 Gene co-founded Cornell-Mayo Associates, a company doing retail software development in 1981, but Gene has been developing software since he first learned how to program in the New York City schools at age 16.
 He served as President of the company and retired in 2015 after 34 years.
 During that time CMA’s software was consistently ranked highest in the annual Retail Information Systems Software Leaderboard, a survey of software quality.
 A graduate of Columbia with a degree in history, Gene has always been interested in public policy and is usually upset about how it is actually implemented.
 Gene currently lives in Ridgewood, NJ.

 John worked for thirty-four years in the healthcare industry as a consultant and hospital vice president.

 John has an industrial engineering degree from NJIT and an MBA from Seton Hall University.
 He has served on boards of Habitat for Humanity of Hudson County, Woodcliff Lake Board of Health, Hospital Planning and Marketing Society, Bergen Community Health Care, Northern New Jersey Maternal/Child Health Consortium, president of a local Chapter of UNICO, and is a member of his Parish Council.